0xedh/hichip-p2p-firmware-rce/README.md

 ## CamHI

 To understand how the camera's management and authentication mechanisms works it has been useful to analyze the official application statically and dynamically.
 To keep it simple, here we'll only describe a partial analysis of the Android CamHI application.
-There are others application to interact with the camera designed to work with other operative systems that could be helpful too.
+There are other applications to interact with the camera designed to work with other operative systems that could be helpful too.
 We also need to perform network analysis while the application is running, for this matter two custom Wireshark dissectors have been helpful:

 * https://github.com/fbertone/32100-dissector
 * https://github.com/pmarrapese/iot/tree/master/p2p/dissector